Top 13 Highest - Grossing Hindi Films Starring Debutants

 It was the Hrithik Mania that struck India after the release of Rakesh Roshan’s Kaho Naa...
 Pyaar Hai in 2000.
 Kaho Naa...
 Pyaar Hai was not just the comeback film for director Rakesh Roshan but also the perfect launch pad for his son Hrithik Roshan and co-star Ameesha Patel.
 KNPH exceeded all expectations breaking all the then-existing box office records and making Hrithik Roshan and Ameesha Patel overnight stars.
 The film set a new record that year by sweeping all popular awards making it one of the highest-grossing Bollywood movies featuring debutants.

-10. Student of The Year (2012) - 70.00 Crores
+11. Student of The Year (2012) - 70.00 Crores

-Last but not least entering the top 10 highest-grossing Bollywood movies of debutants list is Karan Johar’s Student of The Year.
+Making it to the top 10 highest-grossing Bollywood movies of debutants list is Karan Johar’s Student of The Year.
 SOTY was a college teenage romantic saga that introduced Varun Dhawan, Sidharth Malhotra, and Alia Bhatt in the lead roles.
 The film was Karan Johar’s first directorial without his favourite Shah Rukh Khan since marking his debut in 1998 with the blockbuster Kuch Kuch Hota Hai.
 SOTY was made on a budget of about 50 Crores and ended up earning 70 Crores at India’s domestic box office making it a semi-hit fare.